Shivangi2250/100-Greatest-Movies/README.md

 # 100-Greatest-Movies
-Get Top 100 greatest movies of all time using Web-Scrapping with BeautifulSoup.
+Get Top 100 greatest movies of all time using Web-Scrapping with BeautifulSoup.</br>

+note: no violation on any legal authentication of the website owner.